artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

 The poem is about 12,000 lines of hexameter verse in Latin, and is split into 15 books.
 It was first published in 8 AD.

 Ovid focuses on telling the many stories using beautiful and light-hearted language.
+His audience was familiar with the stories he tells, so it is his approach to telling the stories that makes them as entertaining as they are.

 ## Outline